MarcoJanse/itCertificationNotes/README.md

-# itCertificationNotes
+# IT Certification Notes

 A repository for keeping notes when preparing for IT-related certifications.
-Mostly Microsoft related
+Mostly Microsoft related.
+The notes will be mainly written in Markdown.

+## Disclaimer

+A lot of these notes have been copied from public learning resources like [Microsoft Learn](https://learn.microsoft.com/)